browserengineering/book/book/animations.md

 Yay, smooth scrolling!
 You can try it on
-[this example](examples/example13-transform-transition.html), which combines a smooth scroll and transform animation at the same time.
+[this example](examples/example13-transform-transition.html), which combines a smooth scroll and transform animation *at the same time*.
 And it's got super smooth animation performance.

 On top of that, notice how once we have an animation framework implemented,